CUNY-CL/winter-camp/README.md

 While it is possible to compute accuracy directly on the tags produced by `crfsuite`, this has the risk of slightly underestimating the actual accuracy.
-For instance, if the system tags a punctuation character as `UPPER`, this seems wrong, but it is harmless; token is inherently case-less and it doesn't matter what kind of tag it receives.
+For instance, if the system tags a punctuation character as `UPPER`, this seems wrong, but it is harmless; punctuation tokens are inherently case-less and it doesn't matter what kind of tag it receives.
 When multiple predictions all give the right "downstream" answer, the model is said to exhibit *spurious ambiguity*; a good evaluation method should not penalize spurious ambiguity.
 In this case, one can avoid spurious ambiguity by evaluating not on the tags but on the tokenized data, after it has been converted back to that format.

-#### What to do
+### What to do

 Write a script called `evaluate.py`.
 It should take two command-line arguments: the path to the original "gold" tokenized and cased data, and the path to the